The Bitcoin Rainbow Chart

 2013-12-042013 cycle top $1,121.48Band 9 · Euphoric (+260.3%)

-The cleanest way to see it: log-space deviation at the four cycle tops.
+The cleanest way to see it is log-space deviation at the four cycle tops:

 Log-space offset is a regression-scale invariant: when the slope flattens, the band boundaries flatten with it, so a constant offset would yield the same band reading cycle after cycle.
-The peaks above are not constant — they are falling.
+These offsets are not constant — they are falling.
 Every cycle top has been less extreme, per Rainbow, than the one before it.
-That single observation is what most Rainbow hosts leave off the page.
+That single observation is what most Rainbow hosts leave off the page, and it is the strongest argument against expecting the next top to reach where 2013’s or 2017’s did.

 Under the current fit, every historical day is assigned the band it would sit in today.
-The distribution is asymmetric by design, and in practice more so than a flat 11%-per-band split: Bitcoin spends multi-year stretches in the lower bands and only brief windows in the upper ones.
+The distribution is asymmetric by design, and in practice more so than a flat 11%-per-band split: Bitcoin spends multi-year stretches in the lower bands and only brief windows in the mid-warm bands (6–8).
+The one exception is the topmost band 9, which is open-ended above and so absorbs every extreme high — it carries an outsized share despite holding only the blow-off peaks.
+That lower-band asymmetry is why a steady accumulation plan quietly works — most days are cheap-relative-to-trend days.

 BandNameDaysShare

 The regression slope flattens over time.
-Held static, the fit over-forecasts every future period — a 2018-vintage Rainbow would have the 2024 top in band IX, not band 6.
-Nightly refitting fixes the forward bias and imposes a backward one: historical peaks look more extreme than they did in real time, because the current fit is shallower than the one that was live on the day.
-Both biases are real.
-Both are the model’s shape, not its failure.
+Held static, the fit over-forecasts every future period — a 2018-vintage Rainbow would put the 2024 top in band 9, not band 6.
+Nightly refitting fixes that forward bias and imposes a backward one: historical peaks look more extreme than they did in real time, because the current fit is shallower than the one that was live on the day.
+Both biases are real, and both are the model’s shape rather than a bug in it.

 The bands are descriptive, not predictive.
-Trolololo introduced the underlying regression in his 2014 BitcoinTalk thread with an explicit caveat — “just a model, not a crystal ball” — and Blockchain Center, who hosts the canonical version, frames it as a long-run reference rather than a forecasting tool.
-The bands are regions on a log-regression plot.
-They do not imply mean reversion, and they do not imply that a reading inside a band will produce the return a past reading in that band produced.
+Trolololo introduced the underlying regression in his 2014 BitcoinTalk thread with an explicit caveat — “just a model, not a crystal ball” — and Blockchain Center, who hosts the canonical version, frames it as a long-run reference, not a forecast.
+A reading inside a band does not imply mean reversion, and does not promise the return a past reading in that band produced.

 Frequently asked